 - Lines in graphs should be heavy.
 Symbols, letters, and numbers should be large enough to be seen from a distance of six feet.

 - A backing of colored paper for each item on the poster board is an inexpensive yet attractive and useful way of enhancing the legibility of the data.
 Contrast is important.

 Some poster presenters provide handouts with a synopsis of their poster presentation by tacking a folder that contains 8 ½ x 11 take aways to the poster board.
 You may want to consider this add-on feature.

 Posters must be able to fit in the maximum allotted space of 8' wide x 4' tall', however it is not required that you utilize all of the space.
 You must bring all materials necessary to mount your poster.
-Posters must be in place by 6:00 p.m. on Wednesday, May 15 in the designated area (TBD) at the Hyatt Regency Atlanta.
-Posters should remain up until the meeting adjourns at 12:30 p.m. on Saturday, May 18.
+Posters must be in place by 6:00 p.m. on Tuesday, May 13 in the designated area (TBD) at the Westin Diplomat.
+Posters should remain up until the meeting adjourns at 12:30 p.m. on Friday, May 16.